CryptoSoc/truffle-workshop/README.md

 ## Deploying your DApp

+For the tweaks to the front-end that connect to Ropsten, see the [Ropsten branch](https://github.com/CryptoSoc/truffle-workshop/tree/ropsten).

 We'll look at how to deploy your smart contract to an Ethereum test network, which functions almost the exact same as the Mainnet, and how to connect your front end to it.
 For this part, we will be using [Heroku](https://www.heroku.com/) and the Ropsten testnet.

 ### Deploying your smart contract